golightstream/lightstream-prism-dns/plugin/errors/README.md

 }
 ~~~

-Use the *forward* to resolve queries via 8.8.8.8 and print consolidated error messages for errors with suffix " i/o timeout" or with prefix "Failed to ".
+Use the *forward* plugin to resolve queries via 8.8.8.8 and print consolidated messages
+for errors with suffix " i/o timeout" as warnings,
+and errors with prefix "Failed to " as errors.

 ~~~ corefile
 . {